BrianCoveney/GoSpeechRecognitionServices/README.md

 Set up Minikube on local machine by following the docs:
 [https://kubernetes.io/docs/setup/minikube/](https://kubernetes.io/docs/setup/minikube/)

-Start running Minikube (disable and start if it hangs):
+Start running Minikube (delete and start if it hangs):
 ``` minikube delete && minikube start ```

 Use the Kompose conversion tool which converts our ``` docker-compose.yaml ``` to Kubernetes ready resources: